The Church Studios: History

 It was built in the 1850s and served solely for religious purposes for the Agapemonite sect until the middle of the 20th century.
 As a result of the social changes that took part in the second half of the 20th century, the building became desired within the creative industries.
 It was eventually split in two halves; one continuing as a traditional church, the other a creative studio that has been through a number of ventures since the 1980s.

 In the beginning of the 1980s, animators Bob Bura and John Hardwick bought the building.
 In 1982 they rented out the church room upstairs to Dave Stewart and Annie Lennox of Eurythmics.
 Stewart and Lennox converted the room into a recording studio and used it to complete their second album Sweet Dreams (Are Made of This) (1983).
 As the popularity and success of the Eurythmics increased, they purchased the building from Bura and Hardwick and recorded much of their catalogue there.
-The studio was used by artists including s Bob Dylan, Radiohead, Robert Plant, Elvis Costello, Depeche Mode and My Bloody Valentine.
+Various artists have recorded at the studio, including Bob Dylan, Radiohead, Elvis Costello, Depeche Mode.

 In 2004, the singer-songwriter David Gray acquired the studio.
 Gray recorded four of his studio albums at the Church Studios: Life in Slow Motion, Draw the Line, Foundling and Mutineers.
 He also welcomed other artists, including Bombay Bicycle Club and Kaiser Chiefs, to use the studio.
 Gray's ownership lasted for almost a decade, however due to the decline of record sales changing the landscape of the music industry, Gray decided to move on and the studio became under threat of falling into the hands of property developers.
 Eventually music producer Paul Epworth, who was looking for a studio facility of his own, bought the studio and took it over in October 2013.